blue-build/modules/README.md

 These are general guidelines for writing official bash modules and their documentation to follow in order to keep a consistent style.
 Not all of these are to be mindlessly followed, especially the ones about grammar and writing style, but it's good to keep these in mind if you intend to contribute back upstream, so that your module doesn't feel out of place.

+### Terms

+**Module-maintainer:** Maintainer of the BlueBuild bash module, to whom is this guideline targeted.
+**Image-maintainer:** Maintainer of the custom image which uses BlueBuild template.
+**Local-user:** User which uses a custom image, which utilizes BlueBuild bash modules.
+Image-maintainer can be a local-user too at the same time.

 ### Code Rules

 - Echo what you're doing on each step and on errors to help debugging.